fossasia/pslab-expeyes/README.md

  `~ $ python coupledpendulum.py`

-4. How to collect and save data
+### 4. How to collect and save data

-In order to make the experiments useful you need to collect and save data.
+* In order to make the experiments useful you need to collect and save data.
 * To Do: Describe here how to collect data and to save and use it.

-## Sensors and Devices
+## Compatible Sensors and Devices

-Please check out our list of supported devices:
+Below is a list of supported devices:

 1. Accelerometer: Sensor Used: ADXL 335 - Three axis
 2. Magnetic Field Sensor: KY 003, 3144 Hall Effect Sensor